 Cumberland County DUI Lawyer

-Cumberland County DUI lawyer Steven E. Kellis has been representing people like yourself for more than two decades.
+Cumberland County DUI lawyer Steven E. Kellis has represented people like yourself for over two decades.
 Steven has dedicated his life to defending people facing DUI charges.
-Prior to becoming a defense attorney, Steven spent several years in the prosecutor’s office.
-This experience gives Steven a unique insight into the local court system and has given him the opportunity to develop positive relationships with the court.
+Before becoming a defense attorney, Steven spent several years in the prosecutor’s office.
+This experience gives Steven a unique insight into the local court system and has allowed him to develop positive relationships with the court.
 You can rest assured that he will use his knowledge and experience to build a strong case on your behalf.
 Call our office today at (215) 940-1200 for a free consultation.

 https://youtu.be/9-azDFM3Q70